-Meghalaya EV policy aims to have 15% EV penetration in the state by 2025.
+Meghalaya EV policy aims to have 20,000 electric vehicles in the state by 2025

 The Meghalaya government has become the latest to announce a dedicated EV policy that targets 15% electric vehicle penetration by 2025.
 The northeastern state plans to have around 20,000 electric vehicles within five year period.
 Under the Meghalaya EV policy, the state government will provide incentives to a limited number of early EV adopters.